William James: Harvard years

 Among James's students at Harvard University were Boris Sidis, Theodore Roosevelt, George Santayana, W. E. B. Du Bois, G. Stanley Hall, Ralph Barton Perry, Gertrude Stein, Horace Kallen, Morris Raphael Cohen, Walter Lippmann, Alain Locke, C. I. Lewis, and Mary Whiton Calkins.
 Antiquarian bookseller Gabriel Wells tutored under him at Harvard in the late 1890s.
 His students enjoyed his brilliance and his manner of teaching was free of personal arrogance.
 They remembered him for his kindness and humble attitude.

-Following his January 1907 retirement from Harvard, James continued to write and lecture, publishing Pragmatism, A Pluralistic Universe, and The Meaning of Truth.
-James was increasingly afflicted with cardiac pain during his last years.
-It worsened in 1909 while he worked on a philosophy text (unfinished but posthumously published as Some Problems in Philosophy).

-James sailed to Europe in the spring of 1910 to take experimental treatments for his heart ailment that proved unsuccessful, and returned home on August 18.
-His heart failed on August 26, 1910, at his home in Chocorua, New Hampshire.

-He was buried in the family plot in Cambridge Cemetery, Cambridge, Massachusetts.
+In 1882, James joined the Theosophical Society.

-He was one of the strongest proponents of the school of functionalism in psychology and of pragmatism in philosophy.
-He was a founder of the American Society for Psychical Research, as well as a champion of alternative approaches to healing.
-In 1884 and 1885 he became president of the British Society for Psychical Research for which he wrote in Mind and in the Psychological Review.
+In 1884 and 1885, James became president of the British Society for Psychical Research for which he wrote in Mind and in the Psychological Review.

-In an empirical study by Haggbloom et al. using six criteria such as citations and recognition, James was found to be the 14th most eminent psychologist of the 20th century.